35-Year-Old Defenseman – Free Agent

 Signed a professional tryout offer with the Maple Leafs in September 2014.

-Tallinder signed a professional tryout offer with the Maple Leafs on Thursday, TSN's Bob McKenzie reports.
+Tallinder (shoulder) was released from his professional tryout offer with the Maple Leafs on Monday, Mike Brehm of USA Today reports.

 To instantly reveal our fantasy analysis of every player – including Henrik Tallinder – simply subscribe now.